surfer190/fixes/docs/networking/packet-guide-to-core-networking-protocols.md

 * ICMP provides error messages and feedback during network operations
 * They give insight into the current state of the network and make it simpler to  troubleshoot connectivity problems
 * Ask for network information
-* Exists within Layer 3 (Internetwork layer) - in a TCP/IP datagrame
+* Exists within Layer 3 (Internetwork layer) - in a TCP/IP datagram
 * ICMP error messages are not created about other ICMP error messages and only the first of a fragment
 * No security as messages are clear text
-* Most devices repsond to ICMP requests without hesitation
+* Most devices respond to ICMP requests without hesitation

 ## Structure